JacquesCarette/Drasil/People/Jason/thesis/PPSQ.md

 models in ways that we can generate a plethora of software artifacts, is difficult.

 * What does it mean to "teach Drasil" about things? _It means Drasil having a method of **communicating** about the various **things**.
 Thankfully, it happens in such a way that is coherent to us, and follows our logical rules.
-Think of "APIs" as languages of sorts... kinda._
+Think of “APIs” as languages of sorts… kinda._
   * What is a domain-specific language?
   * How are domain-specific languages taught to Drasil?
 How do we embed them?
-* What is a "language"?
+* What is a “language”?
   * What is a "mathematical language"?
     * What is a "single universal mathematical language"?
       * Pros and cons?